 A little bit about me…

 I hold a Bachelor of Science in Psychology (MFT focus) from Pepperdine University and am currently pursuing a Master’s in Psychology with an emphasis in Life Coaching.
 I studied traditional doula training under Emily Stanwick and am fervent about sovereignty in pregnancy, birth, postpartum.
 I am an intern with the brilliant Michelle Shahbazyan.
 While I truly enjoy academics, a large portion of learning has come from outside the classroom, both working with others and solo on trails, in the ocean, in the saddle (bike and horse), and through the long, quiet miles of endurance races.
 For about 15 years, I've been an amateur athlete, having completed multiple Ironman races, ultramarathons, swim-runs, and pentathlons (including competing at U.S.A nationals ).
-I’ve found movement teaches.
+I’ve found both movement, stillness and nature teaches.
 I love pushing both the mind and body and seeing the results of hard work.
-Suffering through a hard training session or race stretches not just the body, but the psyche and the soul.
-You learn who you are in adversity.
+You discover who you are in adversity.
+There is also a lot to learn from rest, nourshment, and stillness.
+Discerning what season we are in and accepting seasons change is paramount.
 My work is rooted in cultivating mental, emotional, and physical wellbeing and I’m passionate about helping others do the same.

 “The privilege of a lifetime is being who you are.” -Joseph Campbell